yonomitv/ChatOverlay/README.md

 14. After you click the link and authorize it, you will be redirected to a page that doesn't exist, but your url bar will be updated with a new link.
 In the url bar, it should show #access_token=RANDOMTEXT&.Copy the text starting with the character after the equal sign and through the last character before the & symbol.
 If for whatever reason, you ever want to unauthorize this token.
 Go to https://www.twitch.tv/settings/connections and you'll find your dev application here.
 Disconnect that and it will invalidate the token.
 15. In the html file, on line 108 for the token variable, paste this inside the quotes.
 Save the file, and now you can open it in your web browser or OBS.
 To start the chat, you need to click the join button.
 To leave chat, you can exit or click LeaveChat.
 If you're using this in obs as a local file browser source, you will need to click interact for the browser source and manually hit the join button to start it.
 If this is an issue, I can make it automatically join on load.

+# StreamElements
+If you would like to use this chat overlay in stream elements, you can!
+1. Go to your stream overlay in StreamElements and edit your overlay.
+2. Add a new custom widget
+3. Click on settings and click open editor.
+It will show a window with html, css, js, fields, and data tab.
+4. Go back to this repository.
+Click on the html file with the _se at the end of the file name.
+5. Copy paste this into the html tab.
+This means, delete everything in the tab and relpace it with the code from this repository.
+6. Do the same for the css file with the _se ending.
+Copy paste it into the css tab removing everything that was there before
+7. Do the same for the js file with the _se ending.
+Copy paste it into the css tab removing everything that was there before.
+8. Now to be safe, also delete everything in the fields and data tab.
+9. After this, the chat widget should be good to go.
+You should be able to live test it by typing in your chat.